‘Young And The Restless’ Spoilers For Feb. 27 To Mar. 3: Ransom, Love Triangles

 Minor spoilers for The Young and the Restless in the upcoming week reveal Kevin (Greg Rikaart) needs to be cautious with his movements.
 His dangerous assignment could prove to be lethal.
 One false move and he might regret his decision to make his way to Genoa City.
 Will Kevin be successful in his mission?

 Meanwhile, The Young and the Restless would also see some intervention from Faith (Alyvia Alyn Lind).
 All she wants is for her parents to be back together.
 She will do what it takes to make sure that her dad and Chelsea (Melissa Claire Egan) will stop seeing each other.
-She could land in big trouble as she finds a way to make sure that her mom and dad will be together but for now, all she wants is for her family to be complete again.
+She could land in big trouble as she finds a way to make sure that her mom and dad will be together, but for now, all she wants is for her family to be complete again.

 The Young and the Restless spoilers for the week of February 27 to March 3 is heating up and it would be exciting to see what happens next in Genoa City.